springernature/vpat/springerlink.md

 <br><br>
 Pages located at checkout.springer.com contain minor parsing errors, including incorrect placement of meta charset declarations.
 <br><br>
+Pages located at order.springer.com contain parsing errors that may be problematic for Assistive Technology, including illegally-nested elements, invalid autocomplete values, and incomplete closing tags.
+<br><br>
 Third party advertising scripts may inject content that omits start and end tags, contains duplicate attributes or contains illegally nested elements.
 When we become aware of active advertisements with these problems, we immediately take steps to remove those advertisements from our pages.
 </td>
 </tr>